Reviewable/Reviewable/docs/repositories.md

 This setting can be overridden on a particular review by any user with push permissions.

 ### Approve button output

 You can customize the function of the **Approve** button (aka **LGTM** button), which appears on the general discussion when the conditions are right.
 You can customize what will be inserted into the draft when you click it.
 By default it inserts `:lgtm:`, which renders a custom LGTM (Looks Good To Me) emoji.
 But, some teams customize it to insert a form, or a different approval message.
 The button also always sets the publication status to **Approved**.

 ### Discussion participant dismissers

 This setting controls what permissions a user needs to have to be able to [dismiss](discussions.md#checking-and-changing-dispositions) participants from a discussion.
 By default, anybody with write permissions can do so but you can limit it to only repo admins if a stricter approach is desired.

 ### Review status in GitHub PR

 This setting determines whether or not to post the current completion status of the review as a status check on GitHub.
 Choose **On for visited reviews** to post only after a review has been visited at least once in Reviewable.

+<a id="completion-condition"></a>

-## Custom review completion condition :id=completion-condition
+## Custom review completion condition

 Reviewable allows you to write custom code that determines when a review is complete and controls other details of a review's progress.
 Typically, you'll use this to customize the number of reviewers required, or switch from the GitHub approval system to a more flexible one based on explicit LGTMs.
 Some people have created more unusual conditions, though, such as:

 * preventing review completion for N hours after a PR was created, so people get a chance to check it out,
 * requiring reviews from certain people based on the labels attached to the PR, or
 * preventing merging of PRs that have commits with “WIP” in the title.

 ### Development environment